jonahsandersgaming/mee6/README.md

-NOTE: This only words with Python 3.5 or later, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**
+NOTE: This only words with Python 3.5/3.6, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**

 We will be using Ubuntu 14 for this tutorial, but linux systems that use `apt` package manager like Mint, CentOS, Debian, and Raspbian should work fine.